-(A Component Unit of Charleston County, South Carolina) REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) NOTES TO BUDGETARY COMPARISON SCHEDULE - GOVERNMENTAL FUNDS (BUDGETARY BASIS) YEAR ENDED JUNE 30, 2013
+CHARLESTON COUNTY LIBRARY (A Component Unit of Charleston County, South Carolina) REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) NOTES TO BUDGETARY COMPARISON SCHEDULE - GENERAL FUND (BUDGETARY BASIS) YEAR ENDED JUNE 30, 2014

-Annually, at a time designated by the Charleston County Council, the Library prepares a proposed budget adequate to fund the operation and programs of the library system, detailing all funds which the Board anticipates will be available for the operation of the library system.
+Annually, at a time designated by the Charleston County Council, the Library prepares a proposed budget for the General Fund.
+This budget is what the Board anticipates will be available for the operation of the library system, and is adequate to fund the operation and programs of the library system.
 Based upon this proposed budget, the funding level for the annual "county appropriation" is approved by County Council.
 The annual appropriation from Charleston County is only subject to change by the County Administrator or County Council.
 All appropriations lapse at year-end.